All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Metabolic and Neurological Pathways

 GLP-1 receptors are expressed in areas of the brain involved in pain modulation, including the hypothalamus and brainstem.
 Preclinical research has shown that GLP-1 receptor activation can reduce neuropathic pain in animal models .
-While these findings have not been confirmed in human fibromyalgia studies, they provide a biological rationale for investigating this connection further .
+While these findings haven't been confirmed in human fibromyalgia studies, they provide a biological rationale for investigating this connection further .

 Semaglutide also improves insulin sensitivity, which is relevant because insulin resistance has been linked to peripheral neuropathy and may contribute to the pain experienced by some fibromyalgia patients .